zhullyb/monyhar/monyhar/net/docs/proxy.md

 Proxy resolving via PAC works differently on Android than other desktop Chrome
 platforms:

-* Android Chrome uses the same Chromium PAC resolver, however does not run it out-of-process as on Desktop Chrome.
+* Android Chrome uses the same Monyhar PAC resolver, however does not run it out-of-process as on Desktop Chrome.
 This architectural difference is due to the higher process cost on Android, and means Android Chrome is more susceptible to malicious PAC scripts.
 The other consequence is that Android